CClaudio1990/CClaudio1990.github.io/README.md

 <h1 align="center">Artifacts</h1>

 # <u>Category One:</u> Software Engineering & Design (CS-320 Appointment JUnit Testing)
-The artifact is an appointment tracking system that contains the ID, name, phone number and date for the appointment object.
+This artifact is an appointment tracking system that contains the ID, name, phone number and date for the appointment object.
 For the Appointment and Appointment Service code in this artifact, I originally handled testing in the most basic way required for the course.
 Each testing instance covered one scenario.
 To enhance it, I took separate tests for the same type of error and combined them into a single parameterized test block.
 This method is far more efficient both in how the tests work, but also how much code there is to read through.
 I also added some additional comments to enhance a viewers understaning of the code.

 **Refactored Version:**
 <img src="assets/Cat1New.png" alt="Refactored Version" style="max-width: 100%; height: auto; border-radius: 6px; margin-bottom: 15px;">